Top 10 Tallest Buildings In The World

 With that being said, this is a list of the tallest buildings in the world (we’re not including out and out towers, like the 634 metre high Tokyo Skytree).

 The tallest building in the world is something that will frequently change.There are buildings being constructed which will knock many buildings off this list.
-There is, for example, a new number one incoming – keep an eye out for the kilometre high Jeddah Tower due in 2020.
-Don’t worry, we’ll be sure to keep this list of the tallest buildings in the world updated.
+There is, for example, a new number one incoming – keep an eye out for the kilometre high Jeddah Tower due later this year (2020).
+Don’t worry, we’ll be sure to keep this list of the tallest buildings in the world updated as and when the buildings are built.

 “The Burj Khalifa reaches … 8,020 metres short of the highest mountain in the world”